-This course is a study of the foundation and development of the Pentecostal movement.
-Attention is given to the events, personalities, conflicts, and theology which formed modern Pentecostalism.
-The ongoing worldwide growth of the Pentecostal movement is also examined.
+Pentecostal/Charismatic History is a study of the foundation and development of the Pentecostal movement.
+Topics covered include: the events, personalities, conflicts, and theology which formed modern Pentecostalism.
+Special attention is placed on going worldwide growth of the Pentecostal movement.